 A disclaimer clause can also be added after the signature block which is intended for informing the users of the agreement form who are not directly associated with either the tenant, the landlord, and the property owner.

-5+ Commercial Lease Agreement Forms – PDF, DOC
+10+ Subordination Agreement Long Forms – PDF, DOC

-3+ Parking Space Rental Agreement Forms – PDF
+3+ Parking Space Rental and Lease Agreement Forms – PDF

 Land Purchase Agreement Forms – PDF

 8+ Sample Rent to Own Agreements